 If you need to update all of your packages in your currently loaded environment simply use the following

-If you would like to delete a module from your environment you may do so with the following uninstall command
+If you would like to delete a package from your environment you may do so with the following uninstall command

 conda uninstall PKGNAME